gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    NOT be used.
 It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.

-##  Cipher Suites
+##  Cipher Suites and Cryptographic Parameters

    For DTLS 1.2, the cipher suites forbidden by {{RFC7540}} MUST NOT be used.
-Cipher suites without encryption MUST NOT be used.
+For all versions of DTLS, cryptographic parameters giving confidentiality and Perfect Forward Secrecy (PFS) MUST be used.

 ## Message Sizes {#Msg-size}

    DTLS/SCTP, automatically fragments and reassembles user